 - 0 % negative mentions

-Players emphasize the importance of emotional investment in character development, noting that without a strong connection to the characters, pivotal moments like character deaths fail to resonate or evoke a meaningful response.
+Players emphasize the importance of emotional investment in character development, noting that without it, significant events like character deaths fail to resonate or evoke a strong emotional response.

 “I need some emotional investment for a character's death to truly sting.”